See the latest vacancies and find out about working for MSF UKJobs in the UK

-Please be aware there have been cases of indivduals posing as Médecins Sans Frontières/Doctors Without Borders (MSF) staff in order to scam people out of money.
+Please be aware there have been cases of individuals posing as Médecins Sans Frontières/Doctors Without Borders (MSF) staff in order to scam people out of money.

-MSF has received reports of third parties attempting to fraudulently obtain money on our behalf via email or social networking websites or apps.
+MSF has received reports of third parties attempting to fraudulently obtain money on our behalf via email, social networking websites or apps, or in person at public locations.

 The following is a list of scams and hoaxes that have been brought to our attention (please note this list is not exhaustive):